-The New York State Department of Health recommends every child be tested at one and two years of age.
+The New York State Department of Health recommends every child be tested at one and two years of age and assessed for risk of lead poisoning at each well-child visit up until age 6 years of age.
 If your child has not been tested for lead, you should check with your health care provider or call the Health Department at 315-253-1560.

 Our program provides: